-Further lectures have been given by Egyptian-American sociologist and civil rights activist Saad Eddin Ibrahim (2004); Harvard Law Professor Martha Minow (2006); Open Society Institute President Aryeh Neier (2008); American Civil Liberties Union President Susan Herman (2012); Canadian constitutional lawyer Mary Eberts (2013); Canadian diplomat and founder of AIDS-Free World Stephen Lewis (2014); US State Department Advisor Harold Koh (2016); and Supreme Court Justice Rosalie Silberman Abella (2017); and the Leona Theron, Justice of Constitutional Court of South Africa (2019).
+Further lectures have been given by Egyptian-American sociologist and civil rights activist Saad Eddin Ibrahim (2004); Harvard Law Professor Martha Minow (2006); Open Society Institute President Aryeh Neier (2008); American Civil Liberties Union President Susan Herman (2012); Canadian constitutional lawyer Mary Eberts (2013); Canadian diplomat and founder of AIDS-Free World Stephen Lewis (2014); US State Department Advisor Harold Koh (2016); Supreme Court Justice Rosalie Silberman Abella (2017); and the Leona Theron, Justice of Constitutional Court of South Africa (2019).